th, 2018, the Fire Lich (Antares) Hall of Heroes was announced, breaking our three-month streak of good Hall of Heroes mons.

 The Invincibility by itself can be enough to annoy you – just be glad they weren’t put on the Halphas stage, but on top of that, the attack power and Critical Rate buff is deadly.
 Did you also know that there are only four monsters who put AoE attack + Crit Rate buffs on everyone?
 Those monsters are: Sieq (fire Hellhound), Qebehsenuef (water Horus), Aquila (wind Brownie Magician) and Korona (dark Brownie Magician)

-The Solution: Again, Tesarion is your best bet.
+Again, Tesarion is your best bet.
 However, Tesarion only works for Fuco.
 Qebehsenuef doesn’t have a passive, so Oblivion would do absolutely nothing on him.

 I’d recommend bringing a buff stripper like Belladeon or any of the Archangels (due to their first skill), in case you can’t kill the Qebehsenuefs before they buff everyone.
 On top of that, though, the buff strippers can get rid of the shield on Fuco for a turn or two, which makes then a viable alternative to Tesarion – At least for this turn.